-WordPress is a great website platform which I use and develop on every day, but, it has its weaknesses.
+WordPress is a great website platform that I use and develop on every day, but, it has its weaknesses.
 It requires a database that is accessed dozens (or hundreds?) of times every time a page is loaded, which can slow down page load times.
 It’s kind of a wasteful use of server resources if your content doesn’t change very much.
 And it can have security issues.

 What if you could use WordPress, but have all of the advantages of a static HTML site?
-The solution I’m talking about is to set up a staging WordPress install and render the pages out as static HTML files to the live production site using the Simply Static WordPress plugin.
+The solution I’m talking about is to set up a staging WordPress install and render the pages out as static HTML files to the live production site using a plugin.

 I tried this with a few of my blogs and I’ll walk you through the process!

 The Big Caveat